mickaelsilva/chewBBACA_deprecated/README.md

 `-v`,`--verbose`  verbose mode(optional).
 Provides more output of the run.

-`-b` Blastp full path(optional).
+`-b` Blastp full path (optional).
 In case of slurm system BLAST version being outdated it may be hard to use a different one, use this option using the full path of the blastp executable

+`--bsr` BSR minimum value (optional).
+Default value is 0.6.

+`--so` Split output files by (optional).
+Default is all results concatenated.

 This will use by default, number of CPUs available minus 2 and can be called in a SLURM HPC by  srun

-`srun -c 62 --mem 250G BBACA.py -i listgenomes.txt -g listgenes.txt -o OutPrefix --cpu 62`
+`srun -c 62 --mem 50G BBACA.py -i listgenomes.txt -g listgenes.txt -o OutPrefix --cpu 62`

 **Note:** If by some reason the process is interrupted (server crash, etc), running the command line with the same inputs  will display the option to resume the  allele call, avoiding lost computing time.